Salkhad: Ottoman era

 In 1838 Eli Smith noted that the place in ruins.

-A number of Greek orthodox Christians, of Ghassanid ancestry, successively remained in the region.
+A number of Greek Orthodox Christians, of Ghassanid ancestry, successively remained in the region.
 The town itself was abandoned in the late 18th century, but was repopulated by Druze and Greek Orthodox Christian families from Mount Lebanon beginning in 1858.

-During Ottoman times, the city enjoyed a feudal-type autonomy like much of the Jabal el Druze area under the chieftaincy of Al-Hamdan family and later Al-Atrash family, many battles against Ottoman Turks took place in this region by the locals to maintain their autonomy.
+During Ottoman times, the city enjoyed a feudal-type autonomy like much of the Jabal el Druze area under the chieftaincy of Al-Hamdan family and later Al-Atrash family, many battles against the Ottoman Empire took place in this region by the Druze locals to maintain their autonomy.

 Modern era

 In the early 20th century, the city was part of the 1921–1936 Druze state under the French Mandate of Syria, the state was gradually incorporated into Syria after the Syrian Revolution of 1925–1927 led by Sultan Al-Atrash.

-The city now is the centre of Salkhad district of As-Suwayda Governorate, it is the southernmost district in Syria.
+The city now is the centre of Salkhad district of Suwayda Governorate, it is the southernmost district in Syria.